getlogbook/logbook/docs/features.rst

 Logbook.
 Currently logbook is an alpha version and should be considered a developer preview.
 Because it was prototyped in a couple of days, it leverages some features of Python that are not available in older Python releases.
-Currently Logbook only supports Python 2.6 and 2.7, with upcoming support for Python 3.
+Logbook requires Python 2.5 or higher and does not yet support Python 3 but support is upcoming.

 Core Features
 -------------